Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 [Janos](https://github.com/INFORMSJoC/2020.1023), a toolkit similar to Gurobi Machine Learning to integrate ML models and Mathematical optimization.

-In this example, we illustrate in particular how to use the logistic regression and chaing parameters for tuning the piecewise linear approximation.
+In this example, we illustrate in particular how to use the logistic regression and changing parameters to tune the piece wise linear approximation of the logistic function.
 We also show how to deal with fixed features in the optimization model using pandas data frames.

 ## Introduction